Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The police, however, have been alerted of your activities and are hot on your tail.
 Time to make your next move before interpol gets you!

-You must make it to the final destination airport before your stamina runs out!
-There you have a hired escape crew who can get you beyond interpol's reach.

 ### Setting
-Airport Heist is set in present day Europe.
+Airport Heist is set in present-day Europe.

 ## Functional Requirements
 ### How the game works
-Airport Heist is a single player game, where the main character aims to make it to the final destination airport, before their stamina runs out or they are captured.
+Airport Heist is a single player game, where the main character aims to make it to the final destination airport, before they are captured or their stamina or money runs out.

 #### Travel